 I asked our tour guide about this and he said that if the whales are annoyed with the people, they will swim below the surface to avoid you.
 They come to the top to eat the plankton that is on the surface of the water.
 If they want to get away from you, they just go down and swim to another area.

 Although this helped me feel a little better, it soured the experience a little for me.
 If I were to go again, I would talk to the tour agency and see if there is a possibility to go earlier than the other boats.
-Another way to swim with whale sharks in Isla Mujeres and avoid too many people is to avoid going on the weekends.

-So, is the Whale Shark Experience Worth It?
+So, Is the Whale Shark Experience Worth It?

-And of all the places where you could see whale sharks on your next trip to Mexico, I highly recommend Isla Mujeres!
 Not only was the experience amazing, but there are lots of beautiful beaches and other activities that you can do on the island.
 Jake and I even looked into real estate prices there since we liked it so much!

 More Posts About Mexico: